parente/tott/doc/setup.rst

 You might wonder what just happened behind the scenes.
 Here's the gist.

-* You destroyed your *tottbox* VM and brought up a new one.
+* You destroyed your *tottbox* VM instance and brought up a new one.
 * You created a read-write copy, a *fork*, of the read-only `parente/tott-verify <https://github.com/parente/tott-verify>`_ git repository on GitHub.
 * You made a read-write clone of your fork in your ``tott_dir`` on your laptop for local editing.
 * You edited the README.md to note your personal information.